mrtnalvrz/Getting-and-Cleaning-Data-project/README.md

   <b>5th Requirement-</b> Using the data set from requirement 4), generate a tidy data set with the average of each variable for each activity and each subject.

-  End result file:  tidyDataResult.txt
+  End result file:  `tidyDataResult.txt`

-  Note:  File format of the tidy result set is csv but the file is identified as txt
+  <u>Note:  File format of the tidy result set is csv but the file is identified as txt</u>